Electric Rates & Fees

 What makes up your bill?

-Our residential electric rate is $0.0828 per kilowatt hour (kWh) plus the monthly Power Cost Adjustment.
-Included in your rate is a $35 per month Service Charge to help pay for fixed costs such as the poles, wires, meter, transformer, generating capacity and other items needed to ensure that electric service is available when you need it.
+Effective September 2023, our residential electric rate is $0.1004 per kilowatt hour (kWh) plus the monthly Wholesale Power Cost Adjustment**.
+Included in your rate is a $45 per month Service Charge to help pay for fixed costs such as the poles, wires, meter, transformer, generating capacity and other items needed to ensure that electric service is available when you need it.
 The Power Cost Adjustment fluctuates monthly based on our generating fuel cost and our power supply demand cost.
 The Power Cost Adjustment amount is listed each month near the upper right corner of your electric bill.
-The total average is typically around $0.10 per kWh plus the $35 service charge.

-Remember, the $35 is included in your bill regardless of how much electricity is used – even if no electricity is used.
+Remember, the $45 service availability charge is included in your bill regardless of how much electricity is used – even if no electricity is used.
 On a distribution electric system, fixed costs are incurred by the utility regardless of how much electricity a member uses.

-We also offer an off-peak rate for members who use electricity as the primary energy source for their home heating needs.
+We also offer a reduced rate (off-peak) for members who use electricity as the primary energy source for their home heating needs.
 This rate is roughly a 10-15% reduction from our standard residential rate.
 Call for details.

 What is retail choice and was does it have to do with electric cooperatives?
 Click here to learn more.

 Click here for legal notices regarding your electric bill, including Electronic Check Conversion, Due Dates, Late Fees, Delinquent Notice and Disconnect Warning, and more.

 Our seasonal rate is the same as the residential rate, with billing every month.

 The Cooperative will disconnect service at no charge.
 However, if restoration of service at the same location is requested by the same member or property owner(s), a reconnect charge will be applied.
 The reconnect charge will be increased by the amount of the rate minimum or service availability charge for the month’s service was disconnected, provided such reconnect is made during the twenty-four (24) month period immediately following disconnect.